Do Go On - 125 - The Legend of Bigfoot

 He is a talented and versatile man.

-Seeing double Lithgow.
+I'm seeing double Lithgow.

-So this famous part of the film is, you know,
+So this famous part of the film is, you know, it's pretty stable and the beast sort of turns

-or her head, sorry, to look at the camera.
+his head or her head, sorry, to look at the camera.

 And flips the bird.

-Yeah, it's your sick.
+Yeah, it's real sick.

-Eat shit suckers.
+Eat shit, suckers.

 It's fucking cool, man.